Kentucky Shakespeare Staff

 Amy Attaway, Associate Artistic Director

-Amy joins Kentucky Shakespeare as Associate Artistic Director after three summers directing with the company: Henry V, The Taming of the Shrew, and The Winter’s Tale.
-She is a director, actor, teacher, and occasional on-air host for WFPL.
+Amy joined Kentucky Shakespeare as Associate Artistic Director in 2016, after several summers directing with the company.
+She’s directed Richard II, Rosencrantz & Guildenstern Are Dead, The Winter’s Tale, The Taming of the Shrew and Henry V. She is a director, actor, teacher, and occasional on-air host for WFPL.
 Amy and several colleagues founded Theatre , a Louisville company dedicated to recent and relevant theatre, where she still serves as Co-Artistic Director.

 In the summer of 2015, Theatre was a community partner for Kentucky Shakespeare’s summer season.
 Theatre commissioned, and Amy developed and directed, a piece by playwrights in residence Diana Grisanti and Steve Moulds called The Two Lobbyists of Verona.
 The play was written specifically for the Kentucky Shakespeare stage.

-Also for Theatre , Amy directed the regional premieres of Red Speedo, Auctioning the Ainsleys, Broadsword: a heavy metal play, and Futura, as well as the world premiere of the commissioned serial play The Stranger and Ludlow Quinn.
+Also for Theatre , Amy directed the regional premieres of The Fairytale Lives of Russian Girls, River City, Red Speedo, Auctioning the Ainsleys, Broadsword: a heavy metal play and Futura, as well as the world premiere of the commissioned serial play The Stranger and Ludlow Quinn.